 Swan's connected home security system stands out from the crowd because of its specially designed audio detection algorithms (originally developed for crowd control in US prisons).

 The camera, which features 720p HD video and night vision, recognizes the sound of glass breaking, babies crying, and smoke alarms going off.
 For a subscription fee, you can store security feeds in the cloud, but you can connect a hard drive for local storage, too.
 And right now, it's a bit of a bargain too.

 Samsung SmartCam HD

-Samsung's newest security camera features 1080p Full HD video playback.
+Samsung's SmartCam security camera features 1080p Full HD video playback.
 It has advanced motion and audio detection, which the company claims will understand the difference between a person walking across a room and a plant rustling in the wind.